SuperStik/unbloCked/README.md

 ## Issues

 There is still quite a bit of thread-unsafe code, notably in the player files, and that still needs to be fixed.
 Report any other bugs in the [issues tab](https://github.com/SuperStik/unbloCked/issues).

+## Legal Junk
+I do not take credit for the textures or original code.
+Textures and original code are owned by Mojang Studios.